 Art is developed around the six formal components of design: color, line, form, shape, texture and space.
 Students explore these concepts using many different kinds of materials and techniques through a variety of projects and experiences.
 Beyond acquiring the knowledge and skills necessary to create and respond to visual art, students explore the artistic achievements of cultures, past and present.
-The art curriculum is often integrated with other school subjects such as science, social science
+The art curriculum is often integrated with other school subjects such as science, social science, and language arts.

 Lower School visual arts provides students with a well-rounded and cumulative understanding and knowledge of the elements and principles of design.
-Starting with our four and five-year-old students, we help students develop a basic understanding of color, shape and line and teach them how to appreciate art.
+Starting with our three and four-year-old students, we help students develop a basic understanding of color, shape, and line, and teach them how to appreciate art.
 As we go through the grades, the students begin to explore these concepts on a more challenging level.
 In addition to exploring key concepts and ideas students will also use a range of media, which will give them a new perspective on working with their hands and creating their own art.

 The visual arts curriculum in Middle School focuses on building a vocabulary of skills and understanding used in conjunction with design principles.
 Through the explorations of line, form, color, negative space, texture, shading, three-dimensional forms, and a variety of materials and techniques, middle school students will develop an array of skills.
 The visual arts curriculum also encompasses digital media where digital photography, film-making, the use of apps and other emerging technology is explored.